soundpress/RulesOfNYC/docs/c35/index.rst

    (3) Deferred filing.
 A candidate need not submit a full disclosure statement, if the candidate has accepted less than $2,000 in contributions and loans since the candidate last submitted a disclosure statement and has not made expenditures exceeding forty-five percent of the applicable expenditure limit.
 This paragraph does not apply to semi-annual disclosure statements.
 On each disclosure statement filing date for which an exception is not provided pursuant to paragraph (1) or (2), the treasurer shall verify, in a manner provided by the Board, that a full disclosure statement is not required to be submitted pursuant to this paragraph.

    (4) Small campaigns.
-A candidate who has filed a small campaign registration form pursuant to Rule 1-11(c) need not submit disclosure statements if neither the total cumulative receipts nor the total cumulative expenditures of the candidate exceeds an amount equal to the amount necessary to qualify for the exception provided in section 14-124(4) of the State Election Law.
-If a candidate who has filed a small campaign registration form raises or spends an amount exceeding the amount necessary to qualify for the exception provided in section 14-124(4) of the State Election Law, the candidate must submit all subsequent required disclosure statements, beginning on or before the deadline to file the next disclosure statement.
+A candidate who has filed a small campaign registration form pursuant to 52 RCNY § 1-11(c) need not submit disclosure statements if neither the total cumulative receipts nor the total cumulative expenditures of the candidate exceeds an amount equal to the amount necessary to qualify for the exception provided in § 14-124(4) of the State Election Law.
+If a candidate who has filed a small campaign registration form raises or spends an amount exceeding the amount necessary to qualify for the exception provided in § 14-124(4) of the State Election Law, the candidate must submit all subsequent required disclosure statements, beginning on or before the deadline to file the next disclosure statement.
 The first such statement filed must include all prior financial activity beginning at the inception of the campaign.

    (5) Other political committees.
 Political committees that are not involved in a covered election shall not file disclosure statements, or State or Federal forms, except as requested by the Board.
 Notwithstanding the foregoing, the financial records of any committees of a candidate are subject to Board review for purposes of monitoring the candidate's compliance with the requirements of the Act and these Rules and shall be made available to the Board upon its request.